twehler/anti_adhd_timer/README.md

 2. Execute the binary file inside the terminal, specify your bedtime and give the location of the .txt file.
 The timer will also take care of your bedtime, by setting reminders and decreasing the color-temperature of the screen with xsct step by step.
-   If bedtime has arrived, the screen will become monochrome-red, rendering it half-useless (you can still use it, but it will be unpleasant)
+   If bedtime has arrived, the screen will become monochrome-red, rendering it half-useless (you can still use it, but it will be unpleasant).
+   This leads to a radical, but non-damaging and very effective bedtime-fix for people with ADHD, which increases life-quality overall and decreases ADHD-symptoms!
+   But of course it is also highly useful for neurotypical people.